Heetch adds $4 million to its Series B round – TechCrunch

 According to the company, Heetch is one of the top three companies in the nine French cities where it operates (Paris, Lyon, Lille, Nice, Marseille, Toulouse, Bordeaux, Strasbourg and Nantes).
 Heetch also operates in Belgium.

-More recently, the company has expanded to other markets with a focus on French-speaking Africa.
+More recently, the company has expanded to other markets, with a focus on French-speaking Africa.
 It is currently live in Morocco, Algeria and Cameroon.
 In Morocco, Heetch has partnered with major taxi unions to let people book taxis through its app.
 It is now the only legal ride-sharing app.

 In Douala, Cameroon, the company has built a moto-taxi service.
 The company insists that it is training drivers and moto-taxis are equipped with helmets as there are many accidents.